-The Aspidistra plant is an old-fashioned, tough, leathery foliage house plant.
+The Cast Iron Plant (Aspidistra elatior) is an old-fashioned, tough, leathery foliage house plant.
 It is an ideal houseplant for cooler areas of your house bringing the tropics indoors.

 In fact, the Aspidistra was a favorite indoor plant along with the Kentia palm during the Victorian era when houses were anything but bright and airy.

 Today, in the Southern United States like Louisiana, you will find Aspidistra growing completely carefree as a ground cover in dense, deep shade.

 The Aspidistra genus (Asparagaceae) is made of up about 100 species with over 60 originating in China.
 Kew Gardens list 1823, as the year of the first recorded Aspidistra but the genus was named Aspidistra by John Ker Gawler in 1822.

 The most popularly grown species is Aspidistra elatior, native to the Eastern Himalayas, Taiwan, China, and Japan and the plant we commonly call the “cast-iron plant” or “iron plant”.

 The cast iron is one of the few plants we can say helped inspire or carry the lead in a novel.

 In 1936, George Orwell wrote his novel “Keep the Aspidistra Flying.”

 In World War II, “Winston Churchill authorized the purchase of an extremely powerful radio transmitter from the United States under the codename “Aspidistra” borrowed from the popular song ‘The Biggest Aspidistra in the World’.” [source]